 - Screen capture: The built-in Annotator extension makes it easy to take screenshots, full or partial and record the browser’s view.

 Ulaa features five different browser modes that work alongside each other and feature different themes and features to help you get the most out of the browser.
-Your browsing history, bookmarks, saved tabs and any other data are compartmentalised and synchronised accordingly.
-Websites can be mapped to certain modes and all five modes have different themes to let the user know which mode they’re using.
+Your browsing history, bookmarks, saved tabs, and other data are compartmentalised and synchronised accordingly.
+Websites can be mapped to certain modes and all five modes have different themes to let the user know which mode they use.

 Here’s a quick overview of Ulaa’s browsing modes: